jasonmlkang/MAR653-FinalProject/README.md

 Airbnb listings in New York City
 This public dataset is part of Airbnb, and the original source can be found on http://insideairbnb.com/get-the-data.html

-- listings.csv.gz (Detailed Listings data for New York City)
+- listings.csv.gz (Detailed Listings data for New York City) Date compiled: 04 December, 2019
-- calendar.csv.gz (Detailed Calendar Data for listings in New York City)
+- calendar.csv.gz (Detailed Calendar Data for listings in New York City) Date compiled: 04 December, 2019
-- reviews.csv.gz (Detailed Review Data for listings in New York City)
+- reviews.csv.gz (Detailed Review Data for listings in New York City) Date compiled: 04 December, 2019
-- listings.csv (Summary information and metrics for listings in New York City (good for visualisations))
+- listings.csv (Summary information and metrics for listings in New York City (good for visualisations)) Date compiled: 04 December, 2019
-- reviews.csv (Summary Review data and Listing ID (to facilitate time based analytics and visualisations linked to a listing))
+- reviews.csv (Summary Review data and Listing ID (to facilitate time based analytics and visualisations linked to a listing)) Date compiled: 04 December, 2019
 - neighbourhoods.csv (Neighbourhood list for geo filter.
 Sourced from city or open source GIS files)
 - neighbourhoods.geojson (GeoJSON file of neighbourhoods of the city)